HerveAbdi/data4PCCAR/README.md

 ### buildRandomImage4PCA

-makes a random image (with similar PCA loadings) of a matrix of integer data such as Likert scale data.
+Makes a random image (with similar PCA loadings) of a matrix of integer data such as Likert scale data.
  Uses two helper functions: `getRandomFS` and `recode2Integer`:

 ### coloringLevels

-creates a vector of color names for the levels of an MCA from the color names of the variables.
+Creates a vector of color names for the levels of an MCA from the color names of the variables.
  Used for creating mqps in MCA.

 ### compS

-a helper function for the functions `perm4PLSC` and `Boot4PLSC`, computes the cross-product of two comformable matrices using various types of normalization and centering.
+A helper function for the functions `perm4PLSC` and `Boot4PLSC`, computes the cross-product of two comformable matrices using various types of normalization and centering.